SFDO-Tooling/CumulusCI/docs/data.rst

 specify the key ``bulk_mode: Serial`` in each step requiring the use of serial mode.

 For REST API and smart-API modes, you can specify a batch size using the ``batch_size`` key.
-Legal values are between 1 and 200.
-The batch size cannot be set for the Bulk API.
+Allowed values are between 1 and 200 for the REST API and 1 and 10000 for the Bulk API,

 Database Mapping
 ----------------